Ebiroll/beer_tracker/Readme.md

 https://www.thethingsnetwork.org/docs/applications/storage/api.html

-Here the collected data will be displayed here. https://beer-tracker-ecaa3.firebaseapp.com/#14/59.3123/18.0678
+The collected data will be displayed here. https://beer-tracker-ecaa3.firebaseapp.com/#14/59.3123/18.0678

 # Setting up your application in the ttn console